 The Officers of the Board of Directors are: President, Vice President, Secretary and Treasurer.
 Other positions may be appointed from time to time by the Board of Directors.
 No salary is paid to any Board member.

 Annual General Meetings

-Annual General Meetings are usually held on the first Saturday in September following Labour Day.
+Annual General Meetings are usually held on the second Saturday in September following Labour Day.
 Those attending and having voting privileges are current representatives of Voting Memberships.
 Each representative is eligible to be a candidate for election to a National Director position or as an Alternate Director at each election event.